-- 4. The Clinical Education Setting will make available emergency medical care to Cameron University students and faculty members who may be injured or become ill while at the hospital.
-The term "injury" includes physical injury and also injury due to contact with blood borne pathogens, body fluids, or communicable diseases through mucus membranes or via infectious needle sticks.
-The cost of such treatment is the responsibility of the student or faculty member. - Incident Reports at Clinical sites and CU/GPTC must be filled out 24 hours post-injury, and student must notify the Clinical Education Setting's clinical instructor and Radiologic Technology Clinical Coordinator.
-(If copy of Clinical Education Setting Incident Report is put in student file, CU/ GPTC Incident Report is not necessary.) - 6.
+The Clinical Setting will make available emergency medical care to Cameron University students and faculty members who may be injured or become ill while at the hospital.
+The term "injury" includes physical injury and injury due to contact with blood borne pathogens, body fluids, or communicable diseases through mucus membranes or via infectious needle sticks.
+The cost of such treatment is the responsibility of the student or faculty member.

+• Incident Reports at Clinical sites and CU/GPTC must be filled out within 24 hours post-injury, and student must notify the Clinical Setting's clinical preceptor and the Program Clinical Coordinator.
+(If copy of Clinical Education Setting Incident Report is put in student file, CU/ GPTC Incident Report is not necessary.)

 Students are required to pass a background check and negative drug screening prior to clinical rotations.
+Students will also be required to pass another background check and drug screening during their 2nd year of the program.

 Students are required to maintain current records of vaccinations, immunizations, original PPD, Hepatitis B vaccine, and CPR throughout the 22-months of training.
-It is the students'
+It is the students' responsibility to submit copies of these records to GPTC, to be kept in the students' file.

-responsibility to submit copies of these records to GPTC, to be kept in the students' file.
-If the students' background check and drug screening is not passed, or vaccinations, immunizations, PPD, Hepatitis B vaccine, and/or CPR are not current during the 22-months of training, the student will not be allowed to go to the clinical site which may result in dismissal from the program.
+A. If the students' background check and drug screening is not passed, or vaccinations, immunizations, PPD, Hepatitis B vaccine, and/or CPR are not current during the 22-months of training, the student will not be allowed to go to the clinical site which may result in dismissal from the program.

-Costs for background check, vaccinations, immunizations, drug screening, and CPR are the student's responsibility.
-Radiologic Technology may require Titers to prove immunity for MMR, Varicella, and Hepatitis B.

-NOTE: Noncompliance of proper documentation will result with the student being marked absent for clinical days missed, until records are brought up-to-date.
+B. Costs for background check, vaccinations, immunizations, drug screening, and CPR are the student's responsibility.
+Radiologic Technology may require Titers to prove immunity for MMR, Varicella, and Hepatitis B. NOTE: Noncompliance of proper documentation will result with the student being marked absent for clinical days missed, until records are brought up to date.

-Student is required to have completed two (2) Heptovax B immunizations before attending clinical rotations.
+C. Student is required to have completed two (2) Heptovax B immunizations before attending clinical rotations.

-- 7. Students are highly advised to have personal medical insurance.
-(Cost of insurance is the student's responsibility.)
-The CU faculty or Clinical Education Setting are not responsible for injuries incurred at the clinical site or on GPTC campus.
-This will include physical injuries and also injury due to contact with blood borne pathogens, body fluids, or com-municable diseases through mucus membranes or infectious needle sticks.
-(CU carries only a medical liability blanket policy on all medical students, which is not medical insurance and will not cover personal medical illness or injuries.) - 8.
 Students are expected to stay home when they have a communicable disease that may infect affiliate personnel, patients, CU or GPTC students.
 Students may need to take a leave of absence (temporary interrupt) from school, pending approval of administration, if the communicable disease lasts longer than five (5) consecutive days.
 Doctor's approval to return to school is required.